Changes and additions to the Mapping Rules

 See 3.3.1.7.1.

-• Allowed frame greenhouses to be drawn on the map as buildings of the “Structure, building site” type.
+• Permitted frame greenhouses to be drawn on the map as buildings of the “Structure, building site” type.

 Frameless greenhouses and similar structures are not mapped in Yandex Map Editor.